 So, before you do anything, check connectivity.
 It’s important to think about the long-term strategy; don’t stick with your existing infrastructure because it’s too big of a challenge to change things.
 It will cause problems in the long run.
 With the right supplier, this can be altered with minimum disruption or impact to the running of the school.
 With the right IT infrastructure in place, schools can be assured that they have the flexibility to grow and evolve with the changes and updates to EdTech.

-2. Is Hardware & Software Compatible?
+2. Check if Hardware & Software is Compatible

 Building on this, it is also really important to make sure your software and hardware are compatible and work in harmony to make teaching as easy as possible.
 There are three main compatibility features to focus on.